eXascaleInfolab/TSM-Bench/README.md

 **Examples**:

-1. Run query q1 on clickhouse.
+1. Run query q1 in an online manner on clickhouse.

 ```bash
 python3 tsm_eval_online.py --systems clickhouse --queries q1 --host "server_address"
 ```
-2. Run all queries on questdb using one thread.
+2. Run all queries in an online manner on questdb using one thread.

 ```bash
 python3 tsm_eval_online.py --systems questdb --queries all --n_threads 1 --host "server_address"